realtux/rmig/readme.md

 # rmig 0.0.1 by [tux](https://github.com/realtux)

-rmig is a re-implementation (and re-imagination) of an old c project in rust. this project aims to be a generic database migrations manager which will support several platforms, but mysql at first.
+rmig is a re-implementation (and re-imagination) of an [old c project](https://github.com/realtux/bmig) which handled mysql migrations. it shores up any lingering problems from the previous project and builds upon it with newer features. this project, like the previous one, aims to be a generic database migrations manager which will support several platforms, but mysql at first.

 ---